byrd-laif/soilMakers/lifeStylesForChange/creativeEcoLivingProofOfConcept.md

 Wo-Men have an inherited need to connect to nature and other biotic forms due to their *Evolutionary Dependence* on it for *Survival* and *Personal Fulfillment.* This is the human birth wright.

 *Naturally tap into the abundant emotions of joy, grace, awe, wholeness, passion and compassion that are experienced from beauty in nature.
 An archaic revival of Wo-Mans symbiotic Gaian connection, honoring the feminine.*

+Using the symbiotic relationship with 'Earth' as a path of discovery into the unique characteristics of intentional independent habitats, that not only can influence a spontaneous therapeutic act but also can be used by the designer to open; they are dynamic, adaptable and can be experienced, offering a safe space and the possibility for trying out inventive solutions and transformation.

+Psychobiology, where mind meets matter.
+The interaction between bio-logical systems and behavior.

+Healing environments allow one to draw emotional support from their settings through the Symbiotic Energy, the living energy of the space.
+One then feels free to move around and interact unselfconsciously, to combine ones life with the life of the living systems and elements within the built space.
+Achieved by bringing in a number of high quality visual and intuitive interactions among the systems and elements of a space and its users.
+A living design built upon the inherent intuitive 'biophilic' response to built forms, natural settings and systems.
+Designed to generate healthy interactions by encouraging their spontaneous occurrence.
+New ways of thinking, seeing and relating to the Natural World can be expanded, experienced.
+Causing a total shift of posture, perceptions, beliefs, and thought processes.
+Transforming ones relationship with the Natural World.

+Designing and creating symbiotic living environments that support, restore and regenerate both the physical body and the environment (earth body) have positive effects on the health of a population as a whole, not just the individual within the living design.

 ### *Knowledge of the 'symbiotic evolutionary experience' and theory are shared here.*